 Use slip stitch to join the wide part of the crocheted band to the coiled side.
 Stop when the band narrows again.

 Repeat on the other side of the bag.
 Weave in all the yarn ends.

 Use yarn to sew a shank-style button centered on the top of one side of the purse.
 Stitch the button in place through the stitches in the coils.

 Join yarn to the back of the purse in the same position as the button.
 Chain 20, then end off the yarn.
 Attach the end of the chain to the purse at the starting position to form a loop.

-Note: This loop needs to be able to fit over the button to hold the bag closed, If you are using a large button, you make need to add more chains to the loop.
+This loop needs to be able to fit over the button to hold the bag closed, If you are using a large button, you may need to add more chains to the loop.
 Before securing the end, hold or pin the end to ensure that the loop is long enough.